Skip to main content

 Model Primary Strong Support

-Gemini 2.5 Flash 35+ languages including English, Arabic, Chinese, Japanese, Korean, and most European languages
+Gemini 3 Flash / 3.1 Flash-Lite 35+ languages including English, Arabic, Chinese, Japanese, Korean, and most European languages

-Grok 4.1 Fast English Spanish, French, German, Italian, Portuguese, Chinese, Japanese, Korean, Arabic, Hindi, Russian, Dutch, Turkish, Polish, Swedish
+Grok 4.2 Non-Reasoning English Spanish, French, German, Italian, Portuguese, Chinese, Japanese, Korean, Arabic, Hindi, Russian, Dutch, Turkish, Polish, Swedish

 Mistral-family French, English Spanish, German, Italian, Portuguese (strong choice for French-language datasets)